Hermitian null loci: Null loci and Nakai--Moishezon criterions

 \subsection{Extension theorem}

 { We define the null locus of a big form, following the algebraic version in~\cite{nakamaye00-base-loci}. \begin{definition} [Null locus] Let $\theta$ be a big (1,1) form.
 We define the {\em null locus} of $\theta$, denoted by $\Null(\theta)$, to be the set where the union is taken over all purely positive-dimensional irreducible analytic subvarieties $V\subset X$. \end{definition}} We describe the null locus with the following example. \begin{example} Let $Y$ be a compact complex manifold of dimension $n$ equipped with a positive (1,1) form $\omega_Y$.
 Let $\pi:X\to Y$ be a blow-up of a point $y\in Y$ with the exceptional divisor $E=\pi^{-1}(y)\simeq\mathbb{C}\mathbb{P}^{n-1}$.
-The form $\theta=\pi^*\omega_Y$ is semi-positive, so it is nef.
-It was shown (from e.g.~\cite[Lemma 3.5]{demailly2004numerical}) that there exists a smooth Hermitian metric $h$ on the line bundle $\mathcal{O}_X(E)$ with curvature $\Theta_h(E)$ such that $\pi^*\omega_Y-\varepsilon\Theta_h(E)$ is positive definite on $X$ for $\varepsilon$ sufficiently small.
+Let $\mathcal{O}_X(E)$ denote the line bundle associated with $E$ and $\Theta_h(E)$ the curvature form associated with a Hermitian metric $h$ on $\mathcal{O}_X(E)$.
+The form $\theta=\pi^*\omega_Y$ is semipositive, so it is nef.
+It was shown (from, e.g.,~\cite[Lemma 3.5]{demailly2004numerical}) that there exists a smooth Hermitian metric $h$ on the line bundle $\mathcal{O}_X(E)$ with curvature $\Theta_h(E)$ such that $\pi^*\omega_Y-\varepsilon\Theta_h(E)$ is positive definite on $X$ for $\varepsilon$ sufficiently small.
 In particular, let $s$ be a section of $\mathcal{O}_X(E)$ vanishing along $E$ of order 1.
 Then for any $\varepsilon$ small, we have that $\pi^*\omega_Y+\varepsilon\dc\log|s|^2_h$ is a Hermitian current on $X$ that belongs to the $\ddbar$-class $[\theta]$.
-One obviously sees that the latter current has almost analytic singularities precisely along $E$.
-Since $\theta$ is positive on $X\backslash E$, we also observe that where the union is taken over all positive dimensional irreducible analytic subvarieties $V\subset X$. \end{example}
+Obviously, one sees that the latter current has almost analytic singularities precisely along $E$.
+Since $\theta$ is positive on $X\backslash E$, we also observe that where the union is taken over all positive-dimensional irreducible analytic subvarieties $V\subset X$. \end{example}

 The above example motivates us to prove our main theorem in this section. \begin{theorem} Let $X$ be a compact complex manifold of dimension $n$.
 Let $\theta$ be a nef and big (1,1) form.
 Then

 \end{theorem}